 - a discussion of an acceptable lesson plan format; and

 - an understanding that all objectives and methods to be used will be discussed and understood by both parties;

 - the CT should encourage the teacher candidate to become involved in as many extra-curricular activities and school functions as time will permit; and

 - the CT should establish, in consultation with the teacher candidate, the methods and the criteria by which the teacher candidate will be evaluated.

 Classroom Activities for the Teacher Candidate During the First Week of the Assignment

 - learn the students’ names;

-- astute observation of the PDE: transitions, lesson structure, classroom management strategies, etc.;
+- astute observation of the CT: transitions, lesson structure, classroom management strategies, etc.;

 - participate in such non-instructional activities as playground, lunch, and bus duty;